AlphaBeta906/Monkey-VS-Turtle/testing.md

 ## Download Python 3.7
 Step 1.
 Go to www.python.org/downloads/.
 It will automatically determine your OS you are using. <br>
 Step 2.
 Download any Python version which is 3.7 or later.
-Do not confused 2.7 with 3.7! <br>
+Do not confuse 2.7 with 3.7! <br>

 ## Setting up a folder and getting the current files
 Step 1.
 Create a folder anywhere on your computer.
 This folder is necessary so the game can locate its files. <br>